Insulin Levemir Cartridges 100 Unit/mL 5×3 mL

 • You may take Levemir inside Levemir Cartridges at any time during the day, but you must take it at the same time every day.

-• Ensure Levemir is clear and colorless.
+• Ensure that Levemir is clear and colorless.

 • You should inject Levemir under the skin (subcutaneously) of your